savchenkoyana/Nbody/02_Reproduce_JGB/README.md

 # Simulation output

 In previous versions of direct N-body codes, the evolving algorithm produced many text outputs as well as simulation file `out.nemo`.
-Later Nbody6++GPU switched to hdf5 data format where everything is stored in a single file.
+Later Nbody6++GPU-beijing switched to hdf5 data format where everything is stored in a single file.
 A part of the next scripts uses nemo file and other part uses hdf5 file for historical reasons.
-But it is essential to build Nbody6++GPU-beijing with hdf5 support as there is no other easy ways to get access to spin data other that use hdf5.
+But it is essential to build Nbody6++GPU-beijing with hdf5 support as there is no other easy way to get access to spin data other that use hdf5.

 # Explore results